-- The Paris Agreement (COP21) counts on the Nationally Determined Contributions (NDCs) as the core of its negotiations to fight climate change.
-As March 2016, 188 countries had submitted their NDCs under the UNFCC (FAO, 2016) with agriculture (crops, livestock, fishery and aquaculture) and forests as prominent features in meeting the countries' mitigation and adaptation goals (86% percent of the countries include AFOLU measures in their NDCs, placing it second after the energy sector) (FAO, 2016).
-However, there exists large variability in the way countries present their mitigation goals, and quantified sector-specific targets are rare (FAO, 2016).
-Variability relates not only to the lack of a standardized way to report mitigation commitments under the NDCs, but also to uncertainties and gaps in the AFOLU data.
-The Paris Agreement relies on a 5-year cycle stock-taking process to enhance mitigation ambition, and to keep close to the 2°C target.
-To be effective and efficient, stock-taking needs robust, transparent and certain numbers (at least with known uncertainties).
-This is true both for national emission reports and NDCs, but also for the global datasets that can be used to review the feasibility of countries' mitigation claims, and the real space for further mitigation commitments.
-We have here compared the gross AFOLU emissions of six datasets to search for disagreements, gaps, and uncertainties, focusing on the tropical region.
-Conclusions depend on the spatial scale.
-For the tropical scale: - Data aggregation offers more homogeneous emission estimates than disaggregated data (i.e.continental level, gas level, emission source level). - Forest emissions are the most uncertain of the AFOLU sector, with deforestation having the highest uncertainties.
+The Paris Agreement (COP21) counts on the Nationally Determined Contributions (NDCs) as 683 the core of its negotiations to fight climate change.
+As March 2016, 188 countries had 684 submitted their NDCs under the UNFCC (FAO, 2016) with agriculture (crops, livestock, 685 fishery and aquaculture) and forests as prominent features in meeting the countries' mitigation 686 and adaptation goals (86% percent of the countries include AFOLU measures in their NDCs, 687 688 placing it second after the energy sector) (FAO, 2016).
+However, there exists large variability 689 in the way countries present their mitigation goals, and quantified sector-specific targets are rare (FAO, 2016).
+Variability relates not only to the lack of a standardized way to report 690 mitigation commitments under the NDCs, but also to uncertainties and gaps in the AFOLU 691 data.
+The Paris Agreement relies on a 5-year cycle stock-taking process to enhance mitigation 692 ambition, and to keep close to the 2°C target.
+To be effective and efficient, stock-taking needs 693

-- Agricultural emissions, particularly livestock, are the most homogeneous of the AFOLU emissions. - Forest degradation, both fire and wood harvesting, show the largest variabilities among databases. - CO2 is the gas with longer-term influence in climate change trends, but it remains the most uncertain among the AFOLU gases and the most variable, in absolute value, among datasets (Figure 5) Fire leads this variability (Figure 6). - Among the non-CO2 gases, N2O showed the most variable emission estimates, in absolute value, in all the emission sources and for all the datasets (Figure 6). - Emissions from histosols/peatlands remain incomplete or fully omitted in most datasets. - For the country and continental scales: - Large emitters show the highest levels of data disagreement in the tropics, enhancing the need for data improvement to guarantee effective mitigation action. - Forest lead the emission disagreement in the total AFOLU emissions. - Central and South America showed the largest continental disagreements on emission data for all the land sectors.
+694 robust, transparent and certain numbers (at least with known uncertainties).
+This is true both 695 for national emission reports and NDCs, but also for the global datasets that can be used to 696 review the feasibility of countries' mitigation claims, and the real space for further mitigation 697 commitments.
+We have here compared the gross AFOLU emissions of six datasets to search 698 for disagreements, gaps, and uncertainties, focusing on the tropical region.
+Conclusions 699 depend on the spatial scale.
+At the tropical scale: 700 • Data aggregation offers much closer emission estimates than disaggregated data (e.g. 701 country level, continental level, gas level, emission source level).
+702 • Forest emissions are the most uncertain of the AFOLU sector, with deforestation 703 having the highest uncertainties.
+704 • Agricultural emissions, particularly livestock, are the most homogeneous of the 705 AFOLU emissions.
+706 • Forest degradation, both fire and wood harvesting, show the largest variabilities 707 among databases.
+708 • CO 2 is the gas with longer-term influence in climate change trends, but remains the 709 most uncertain of the AFOLU gases.
+710 • In absolute values, GHG disaggregation shows the largest differences for CO 2 in fire 711 emissions.
+712 • N_2O variability affected all the emission sources, making it the most dissimilar of the 713 non-CO 2 gases.
+714 • Emissions from histosols/peatlands remain incomplete or fully omitted in most 715 datasets.
+716 At continental level: 717 • The level of disagreement of the emission sources at continental scale makes it 718 difficult to track the most possible drivers behind the emissions.